hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - responsibility of the installation and maintenance of a product:
     - on-primese solution: customer
     - cloud-based solution: provider
+  - customers no responsibility of OS patch management: PaaS

 - Cloud security assessment